 - Doe v.
-Cardiologist (Massachusetts 2016) $2.5 million: 44-year-old male patient went to first defendant cardiologist for testing as recommended by his primary care physician.
-EKG tests shows potential oxygenation issue with his heart.
-It was recommended that he undergo an exercise stress test, which was performed by the second defendant cardiologist.
+Cardiologist (Massachusetts 2016) $2.5 million: 44-year-old male patient went to a cardiologist for testing as recommended by his primary care physician.
+EKG tests showed a potential oxygenation issue with his heart.
+It was recommended that he undergo an exercise stress test, which was performed by the second cardiologist.
 The results of that test were relayed to the decedent as normal.
-Five days after the consultation with the second defendant cardiologist, the patient died from a cardiac incident.
-Patient's estate sues both cardiologists alleging that they were negligent in failing to properly follow-up on test results which indicated likelihood of obstructive coronary artery disease.
-Suit also alleged that second cardiologist incorrectly interpreted test results as normal.
-Case was settled by both defendants for total of $2.5 million.
+Five days after the consultation with the second cardiologist, the patient died from a cardiac incident.
+His family hired a medical malpractice lawyer and sued both cardiologists alleging that they were negligent in failing to properly follow up on test results that indicated the likelihood of obstructive coronary artery disease.
+The suit also alleged that the second cardiologist incorrectly interpreted test results.
+Both defendants settled for a combined $2.5 million.

 - Doe v.
-Roe Cardiologist (Washington 2014) $3.5 million: Plaintiff, 43-year-old man with a history of reflux, experienced various symptoms, including pain upon exertion.
-He consulted with defendant cardiologist who told him to increase his Prilosec dosage and come back for a stress echocardiogram if the symptoms persisted.
+Roe Cardiologist (Washington 2014) $3.5 million: A 43-year-old man with a history of reflux had cardiac symptoms, including pain upon exertion.
+He consulted with his cardiologist who told him to increase his Prilosec dosage and come back for a stress echocardiogram if the symptoms persisted.
 2 weeks later plaintiff suffers a myocardial infarction (heart attack).
-Subsequent testing reveals that the plaintiff had a 99% blockage of the left anterior descending (LAD) artery, requiring placement of stent.
+Subsequent testing reveals that the plaintiff had a 99% blockage of the left anterior descending (LAD) artery, requiring placement of a stent.
 Plaintiff suffers numerous complications as a result of the heart attack including renal failure, infection, and bowel ischemia, which required surgical resection and placement of an ileostomy.
 He is also forced to retire from his job.
 He sues the cardiologist for negligently failing to perform adequate testing and diagnose his blockage earlier.
 Case settles for $3.5 million.

 - Doe v.
-Cardiologist (Massachusetts 2013) $2.2 million: Decedent, a 6-year-old boy, had an episode of chest pains and fainting while running with friends.
-He was taken to hospital and cardiologist found no cardiac basis for the fainting.
-After a second episode the child went to a pediatric cardiologist who did an echocardiogram but found the results to be normal and concluded there was nothing wrong with the boy.
-Eight months later, the boy tragically suffered a heart attack while playing and died.
+Cardiologist (Massachusetts 2013) $2.2 million: A 6-year-old boy had an episode of chest pains and fainting while running with friends.
+He was taken to the hospital and the cardiologist found no cardiac basis for the fainting.
+After a second episode, the child went to a pediatric cardiologist who did an echocardiogram but found the results to be normal and concluded there was nothing wrong with the boy.
+Eight months later, the boy tragically suffered a heart attack while playing and tragically died.
 The autopsy revealed that he had an abnormality in his coronary artery, a condition that could have been treatable if timely diagnosed.
-The boy's estate sued the pediatric cardiologist alleging that was negligent in failing to diagnose the boy's condition.
+The boy's family sued the pediatric cardiologist alleging that was negligent in failing to diagnose the boy's condition.
 The case was settled out of court for $2,250,000.

-- Rita v West Suburban Cardiologists (Illinois 2010) $3.7 million: Patient, 38-year-old female, went to the hospital for severe shortness of breath and was examined by defendant cardiologist.
-Defendant cardiologist wanted to do a stress test at the hospital but decided (based on her young age) it could wait and be done the following week on an outpatient basis.
+- Rita v West Suburban Cardiologists (Illinois 2010) $3.7 million: A 38-year-old woman went to the hospital for severe shortness of breath and was examined by a cardiologist.
+He wanted to do a stress test at the hospital but decided (based on her young age) it could wait.
 The patient was discharged from the hospital but died of advanced coronary disease before her out-patient testing.
-The victim's family hired a lawyer and sued the cardiologist, claiming that if the stress test had been done in the hospital if would have revealed her condition and prevented her death.
+The victim's family hired a malpractice lawyer and sued the cardiologist, claiming that if the stress test had been done in the hospital, it would have revealed her condition and prevented her death.
 Defendant claimed that he acted appropriately under the circumstances.
 The jury deliberated for two days before awarding the plaintiff $3.7 million.

 If you have a potential medical malpractice claim against a cardiologist, Miller & Zois can help.
 Call us today at 800-553-8082 or contact us online.